opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/initializing_evs_data_disks/initializing_a_linux_data_disk_fdisk.rst

    .. note::

-      If MBR is used, a maximum of 4 primary partitions, or 3 primary partitions plus 1 extended partition can be created.
+      If MBR is used, a maximum of four primary partitions, or three primary partitions plus one extended partition can be created.
 The extended partition must be divided into logical partitions before use.

       Disk partitions created using GPT are not categorized.